google/trillian/storage/README.md

 been implemented by Cloud Spanner.
 There may be other storage implementations available from third parties.

-These implementations are under development and are not yet ready for use.
-   * Postgres, in the [postgres](postgres) package.

 These implementations are for test purposes only and should not be used by real
 applications:
    * In-memory Storage, in the [memory](memory) package.